zjestrella-r7/plugin-sdk-docs/SPEC.md

   * Please be sure to update the `vendor`, `name`, and `version` with the proper data.
 You can use letters, numbers, and underscores.
 The vendor must be a unique vendor name.
 You can optionally provide a `title` which will be uploaded to the Komand UI.

-  * `icon`: You can optional provide a base64 encoded icon to be used by your plugin.
+  * `icon`: You can optionally provide a base64 encoded icon to be used by your plugin.

-  * `tags`: Tags are optional tags that describe your plugin's functionality
+  * `tags`: Optional tags that describe your plugin's functionality.

   * `enable_cache`: Persistent storage in `/var/cache` across a plugin's containers.